kevintruong/til/POSIX,-Part-1:-Error-handling.md

 free(message);
 ```

-Alternatively use the less portable but thread-safe `strerror_r`
+Alternatively, use the less portable but thread-safe `strerror_r`. `perror` is thread safe, which is why it is preferred in multi-threading environments if possible.

-## What is EINTR?
-What does it mean for sem_wait? read? write?
+## What is `EINTR`?
+What does it mean for `sem_wait`? `read`? `write`?

 Some system calls can be interrupted when a signal (e.g SIGCHLD, SIGPIPE,...) is delivered to the process.
 At this point the system call may return without performing any action!
 For example, bytes may not have been read/written, semaphore wait may not have waited.

-This interruption can be detected by checking the return value and if `errno` is EINTR.
+This interruption can be detected by checking the return value and if `errno` is `EINTR`.
 In which case the system call should be retried.
 It's common to see the following kind of loop that wraps a system call (such as sem_wait).

 ```C
 while ((-1 == systemcall(...)) && (errno == EINTR)) { /* repeat! */}